gvegayon/twinkle/README.md

 twinkle
 =======

-Motivated by [@ikashnitsky](https://twitter.com/ikashnitsky) who [shared the snowflakes](https://twitter.com/ikashnitsky/status/937786580231696384) that he made for his 3yo daughter, I created this R package that does somethign similar with one of Mateo's, my 2yo, favorite things, stars :).
+Motivated by [@ikashnitsky](https://twitter.com/ikashnitsky), who [shared the snowflakes](https://twitter.com/ikashnitsky/status/937786580231696384) he made for his 3yo daughter, I created this R package that does something similar with one of Mateo's, my 2yo, favorite things, stars :).

 Example
 -------